claremacrae/jekyll_to_obsidian_publish/tests/approved_files/ConversionTests.test_sample_front_page.approved.md

 >
 > You can view [this page on the old documentation site](https://obsidian-tasks-group.github.io/obsidian-tasks/).
 >
+> We are keeping a list of [[migration#Current Status and Known Problems|Known Problems]].
+>
-> If you notice any problems in this page, compared to the old one, please let us know in [#1706](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1706#issuecomment-1454284835).
+> If you notice any other problems in this page, compared to the old one, please let us know in [#1706](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1706#issuecomment-1454284835).
 Thank you.